stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 to reach _agreement_ on the output value of each slot.
 5 seconds after SCP outputs the value for one slot, nodes restart the protocol to select a value for the next slot.
-The time elapsed between the completion of SCP on one slot and its initiation for the next slot is used to construct candidate values for the next slot, as well as to amortize the cost of consensus over an arbitrary-sized batch of operations.
+The time elapsed between the completion of SCP on one slot and its initiation for the next is used to construct candidate values for the next slot, as well as to amortize the cost of consensus over an arbitrary-sized batch of operations.

-There must exist a combining function that reduces multiple candidate values into a single _composite_ value.
-Should nodes nominate multiple values, they can deterministically converge on a single composite value by applying the combining function.
-For example, if values consist of sets of transactions, the combining function might take their union.
-Or if values represent a timestamp and set of transactions, the combining function might pair the highest nominated timestamp with the transaction set that has the highest hash value.
+From SCP's perspective, values are just opaque byte arrays whose interpretation is left to higher-level applications.
+However, SCP requires a _combining function_ that reduces multiple candidate values into a single _composite_ value.
+When nodes nominate multiple values for a slot, SCP nodes invoke this combining function to converge on a single composite value.
+By way of example, in an application where values consist of sets of transactions, the combining function could take the union of transaction sets.
+Alternatively, if values represent a timestamp and a set of transactions, the combining function might pair the highest nominated timestamp with the transaction set that has the highest hash value.

-Note that not every node has a say in the composite value for every slot.
-Whether or not a node can in practice influence a given slot depends on how many other nodes include that node in their quorum slices as well as how the current slot number and history perturb a cryptographic hash of nodes' public keys.
+Not every node can influence the composite value for any given slot.
+Whether or not a node can affect a given slot depends on how many other nodes include that node in their quorum slices as well as how the current slot number and history perturb a cryptographic hash of nodes' public keys.

 # Protocol

-The protocol consists of exchanging digitally-signed messages containing nodes' quorum slices.
+The protocol consists of exchanging digitally-signed messages specifying nodes' quorum slices.
 The format of all messages is specified using XDR [@!RFC4506].
-Messages compactly convey votes on sets of conceptual statements.
-The core voting technique of voting with quorum slices is termed _federated voting_.
-We next describe federated voting, then describe the protocol messages.
+In addition to quorum slices, messages compactly convey votes on sets of conceptual statements.
+The core technique of voting with quorum slices is termed _federated voting_.
+We next describe federated voting, then detail protocol messages in the following subsection.

 ## Federated voting

 Federated voting allows each node to confirm some statement `a`.
-Not every attempt at federated voting may succeed--an attempt to vote on statement `a` may get stuck, with the result that the system effectively never agrees on whether to assume `a`, its opposite `!a`, or neither.
-However, when federated agreement succeeds for statement `a`, two things are guaranteed:
+Not every attempt at federated voting may succeed--an attempt to vote on statement `a` may get stuck, with the result that nodes can confirm neither `a` nor its opposite `!a`.
+However, when a node succeeds in confirming a statement `a`, federated voting guarantees two things:

-1. In a configuration where any protocol can guarantee safety (i.e., quorum intersection holds despite ill-behaved nodes), no two well-behaved nodes will confirm contradictory statements.
+1. In a configuration and failure scenario in which it is possible for any protocol to guarantee safety (i.e., quorum intersection holds despite ill-behaved nodes), no two well-behaved nodes will confirm contradictory statements.

-1. If the conditions for #1 hold and the node confirming `a` is in quorum consisting entirely of well-behaved nodes, then eventually every member of such a quorum will confirm `a`.
+2. If the condition for #1 holds and the node confirming `a` is a member of one or more quorums consisting entirely of well-behaved nodes, then eventually every member of every such a quorum will confirm `a`.

-When multiple nodes send the same messages, two thresholds have significance throughout the protocol for each node `v`.
+Intuitively, these conditions are key to ensuring agreement among nodes as well as a weak form of liveness (absence of stuck states) that is compatible with the FLP impossibility result [@?FLP].

+As a node `v` collects federated voting messages for a given statement, two thresholds trigger state transitions in `v` depending on the message.
+We define these points as follows:

-* quorum threshold:  When `v` node is a member of a quorum in which every member (including `v`) has issued some signed statement.
+* _quorum threshold_:  When `v` receives a message from every member of a quorum (including `v` itself)

-* blocking threshold:  When every one of `v`'s quorum slices has a member issuing some signed statement (which doesn't necessarily include `v`).
+* _blocking threshold_:  When `v` receives the message from at least one member of every one of its quorum slices (does not require `v` itself to have issued the statement)

+Each node `v` can make two types of representation with respect to a statement `a` during federated voting:  _vote_ `a` and _accept_ `a`.

+* _vote_ `a` states that `a` is a valid statement and constitutes a promise by `v` not to vote for any contradictory message, such as `!a`.

+* _accept_ `a` says that nodes may or may not come to agree on `a`, but if they don't, then the system has experienced a catastrophic set of Byzantine failures to the point that no quorum containing `v` consists entirely of correct nodes.
+(Nonetheless, accepting `a` is not sufficient to act on it, as doing so could violate agreement, which is worse than merely getting stuck from a lack of correct quorum.)

+(#fig:voting) illustrates the federated voting process.
+A node `v` votes for a valid statement `a` that doesn't contradict past votes `v` has issued.
+When the vote statement reaches quorum threshold, the node accepts `a`.
+In fact, we relax this slightly and allow `v` to accept `a` if every member of a quorum has either voted for `a` or claimed to accept `a`, as some nodes may accept `a` without voting for it.
+Indeed, a node that cannot vote for `a` because it has voted for the contradictory `!a` still accepts `a` when the statement "accept a" reaches blocking threshold (meaning assertions about `!a` have no hope of reaching quorum threshold barring catastrophic Byzantine failure).
+Finally, if and when the statement "accept a" reaches quorum threshold, `v` has confirmed `a` and the federated vote has succeeded.

 {#fig:voting}
                     "vote a OR accept A"        "accept a"